 Key Facts for Self-Employed Australians

-• No employer safety net: Self-employed people have no employer-provided life insurance, sick leave, or group income protection.
-All cover must be arranged and funded personally or through the business
+• No employer safety net: Self-employed Australians have no employer-provided super insurance, sick leave, or group income protection.
+All cover must be arranged and funded by you or through your business

-• Variable income considerations: Insurers typically assess income protection cover based on your average taxable income over the past 2-3 financial years.
-Keeping clean financial records makes the application process smoother
+• Variable income considerations: Insurers typically base income protection cover on your average taxable income over the past 2-3 financial years from your ATO tax returns.
+Keeping clean financial records simplifies the application process

 Key Considerations for Self-Employed Australians

-Understanding the unique risks faced by self-employed people helps you build the right insurance protection.
+Understanding the unique risks self-employed people face helps you build the right combination of personal and business insurance.

 Consideration Importance Details Insurance Impact